 - Create the letter out of different materials (pom-poms and glue, play-doh, sticks, etc.)

 - Read books that had main ideas or main characters with the letter (The Lady With The Alligator Purse, Amazing Airplanes, Hey Little Ant, etc.),

 - Work on sight words for the letter A (and, add, any, etc.).

 You may realize that you do not need a full week for each letter, and that’s okay!
 If so, simply adjust the map as you go along.
 Nothing is set in stone in homeschooling, mama.

-To make curriculum mapping a little bit easier for you, I’ve created a free curriculum map template that you can download and get started with asap!
+To make curriculum mapping a little bit easier for you, I’ve created a curriculum map template that you can download and get started with asap!

 Here’s a few things to keep in mind when you’re creating a curriculum map for your homeschool: